 Adaptations and improvements

-Being able to live independently in your home is vital for feeling both safe and happy in your home.
+Being able to live independently in your home is vital for feeling both safe in your home.

 We want to empower you to do just that.
 We can install both minor and major adaptations according to your unique needs.

 ForHousing is proud to work in partnership with Occupational Therapy, who’ll carry out an assessment and help us find the right equipment or you.

 If this sounds like something you think would be great for you, or for your community, please contact us at email@example.com.

 Specialist advice can be found through your local authority, Community Occupational Therapy or a specialist housing service.